 So the question becomes, how much does the moon’s gravitational influence on Earth vary from minimum (apogee, or farthest point from the planet) to maximum (perigee)?

-I will not bore you (or scare you!) with the math, but the variation from minimum lunar pull to maximum pull is roughly 23 percent.
+I won’t bore you (or scare you!) with the math, but the variation from minimum lunar pull to maximum pull is roughly 23 percent.
 That sounds like a lot.
 However, it amounts to less than 2 ten-thousandths of the mass (or less precisely, the “weight”) of the moon.

 More importantly from an astrological perspective (I presume, since I decidedly am not an astrologer) would be the effect on a human being.
 Consider an 80-kilogram (176-pound) human being.
 The maximum difference between apogean and perigean moons is about 73 milligrams, or about 1/14th the mass of an ordinary paper clip.